Logo - Life.Understood.

 And what, if anything, can be built from that knowledge?

-Not as a platform, but as a personal effort to make sense of a life shaped by displacement, constraint, care, ambition, loss, and repeated encounters with the gap between what people say—and how life actually works.
+It began as a personal effort to understand a life shaped by displacement, responsibility, ambition, loss, and the recurring gap between what people say—and how systems actually behave.

 Over time, the writing evolved: